-What is Geography?/ The Geography of the UK/ Working with Maps/ Weather & Climate/ Where People Live/ The Issue of Sustainability
+What is Geography?/ The Geography of the UK and who we are/ Working with Maps/ Weather & Climate/ Where People Live

 The Geography of Europe/ The Geography of South America/ The Geography of Southern England/International Day Preparations

-The World’s Population/ Global Resources/ The Global Fashion Industry Plate Tectonics/ The Issue of Trade, Aid & Debt
+The World’s Population/ Global Resources/ The Global Fashion Industry/ The Issue of Trade, Aid & Debt

-A residential field course to the Isle of Wight has been established in recent years and provides students with the opportunity to gather the primary data needed to complete the compulsory coursework element of the course.
+A residential field course to the Isle of Wight has been established and provides students with the opportunity to gather primary and secondary data.

 Extra Curricular Activities

 Teaching and learning outside of the classroom is considered invaluable by both the Geography department and wider school.
-To this end, efforts are made to provide students in every year group with the opportunity to go on field trips and complete field work.
-For example:
+To this end, efforts are made to provide students with the opportunity to go on field trips and complete field work.

 Working with Ordnance Survey maps in the local area.
 Field work in the London Docklands area considering sustainable development.

-A Geography Surgery is also run for Years 7 to 9 for students who want to further develop their interest in this subject.
+Geography Surgeries are run for Years 7 to 11 for students who want to further develop their interest in this subject.

-Residential field course to the Isle of Wight for the purposes of collecting primary data for the completion of coursework.
+A residential field course to the Isle of Wight in Year 11 is undertaken for the purposes of collecting primary and secondary data for their geographical enquiry.

 In addition to the many activities taking place during the year, a highlight is the annual International Day.
 Led by the Geography Department, Year 8 students spend time researching and presenting displays on the geography, culture, music and religion of a range of different countries in the world.